 Most brands hire influencers because they want to tap into their audience, but increasingly brands are utilizing influencer marketing not only to reach their demographics, but also to use the content created on the brand’s own marketing channels.

 If a brand wants to use your content to sell product or for their paid advertising – that dramatically changes the scope of work and rates.
 Often, brands will now want rights to use your content in their email newsletters, Facebook and Instagram advertising, Pinterest ads, etc.

 Make sure any contract outlines who will retain rights to the products and images produced.

 Freelance Blogger Contracts Benefit Both Parties

-The ideal partnership is one where both parties feel like they got more value than what they put in and you can't fulfill expectations if you don't know the full extent of what each side wants.
+The ideal partnership is one where both parties feel like they got more value than what they put in.
+You can’t fulfill expectations if you don’t know the full extent of what each side wants.